Ishaan-Rai09/NeuroSync-Updated/README.md

 - localStorage for "Remember Me" functionality
 - sessionStorage for regular sessions

-## Database Configuration
+## Data Storage

-The application uses MongoDB for data storage.
-Ensure your MongoDB connection string is properly configured in the `.env.local` file.
+This project uses Pinata IPFS for conversation storage.
+No MongoDB required.

+- Conversations are stored directly on IPFS via Pinata
+- User profile data can be stored in local storage or on Pinata
+- No database setup required

 ## Deployment